ignaciomsarmiento/ignaciomsarmiento.github.io/research.md

 ## Publications

+* **Pro-poor transport subsidies: More user welfare and faster travel.
+Transportation Research Part A: Policy and Practice, 195, 104454.** [[TRA: P&P]](https://www.sciencedirect.com/science/article/pii/S0965856425000825).

+	*(with Luis A. Guzman, Jorge Luis Ochoa, and Santiago Gómez Cardona).*

+	**Abstract**:
+	A previous study has shown limited success of traditional fare discount subsidies in promoting public transport usage among low-income populations in Bogotá, Colombia.
+This paper evaluates the differential impacts of a novel demand-side subsidy, in the form of public transport vouchers, on user welfare and travel behavior.
+The study employs a large-scale randomized controlled trial involving 1607 frequent users of Bogotá’s Integrated Public Transport System, half of whom received monthly travel vouchers on their personalized travel cards.
+The other half acted as a control group.
+A discrete choice random utility model is utilized to analyze weekly travel patterns and estimate changes in welfare in terms of consumer surplus by gender and travel purpose, based on a panel database that has information on multiple travel choices over 6 months.
+The results indicate a significant increase in the utility of the BRT and regular bus services for voucher recipients, leading to increased BRT usage, decreased regular bus usage, and travel time savings.
+The study also finds that travel vouchers notably enhance user welfare, especially for female participants and non-work-related trips, suggesting these trip purposes generate greater user benefits.
+The findings highlight the potential of voucher-based subsidies to induce behavioral changes and improve welfare, particularly for groups that typically depend more on public transport services.

 * **Housing Discrimination and the Toxics Exposure Gap in the United States: Evidence from the Rental Market, The Review of Economics and Statistics (2022) 104 (4): 807–818.** [[REStat]](https://direct.mit.edu/rest/article/doi/10.1162/rest_a_00992/97712/Housing-Discrimination-and-the-Toxics-Exposure-Gap), [[NBER WP No. 26805]](https://www.nber.org/papers/w26805),  <i class="fa fa-github"></i>  [Replication Files](https://github.com/ignaciomsarmiento/Toxic_Discrimination).

 	*(with [Peter Christensen](https://www.uiuc-bdeep.org/christensen) and [Christopher Timmins](https://sites.duke.edu/christophertimmins/)).* *Featured in [Medium](https://medium.com/sidewalk-talk/for-minorities-housing-discrimination-limits-access-to-clean-air-c34d6895a4f3), [Phys.org](https://phys.org/news/2021-02-housing-discrimination-affects-environmental-inequality.html) [National Low Income Housing Coalition](https://nlihc.org/resource/study-finds-housing-market-discrimination-contributes-racial-disparities-exposure).*